discourse/mini_sql/README.md

 ## Safety

-In current version of the PG gem you should be careful to clear results.
+In PG gem version 1.0 and below you should be careful to clear results.
 If you do not you risk memory bloat.
 See: [Sam's blog post](https://samsaffron.com/archive/2018/06/13/ruby-x27-s-external-malloc-problem).

 MiniSql is careful to always clear results as soon as possible.

+## I want more features!

+MiniSql is designed to be very minimal.
+Even though the query builder and type materializer give you a lot of mileage, it is not intended to be a fully fledged ORM.
+If you are looking for an ORM I recommend investigating ActiveRecord or Sequel which provide significantly more features.

 ## Development